juangracia/proppilot/proppilot-frontend/README.md

-# PropPilot Frontend
+# MiRent Frontend

-Modern React application for the PropPilot property management system.
+Modern React application for the MiRent property management system.

 ## Overview

-This is the frontend application for PropPilot, providing a modern, responsive web interface for property management, tenant management, and payment processing.
+This is the frontend application for MiRent, providing a modern, responsive web interface for property management, tenant management, and payment processing.
 Built with React and Material-UI for a clean, intuitive user experience.

 ## Tech Stack